MEET OUR TEAM

 Rachel has spent years communicating the messages of think tank scholars, business leaders, and political campaigns.
 She has significant experience developing and coordinating communications strategies, elevating experts’ profiles, preparing spokespeople for media interviews, writing and placing opinion pieces, conducting high-stakes media outreach, and explaining complex economic issues.

-Jen coordinates social media, crowdfunding, digital design, and online community management for Crosscut Strategies.
+At Crosscut, Jen takes lead in coordinating innovative tactics for social media, digital design, and online community management.
 Before joining the firm, she was the marketing director for the Paper City Music Festival and Your Town Entertainment, where she helped successfully fund two independent albums on Kickstarter, double the funding and attendance of Paper City Music festival in one calendar year, and increase social media followers for several bands and musicians by more than 10,000.

-Jen holds a bachelor’s degree in Political Science and Psychology from Wittenberg University.
+Jen, an Ohio native, earned a B.A. in Political Science and Psychology with a minor in Philosophy from Wittenberg University.

 Focused on the crossroads of politics and media, Nicholas Samonas has experience ranging from issue advocacy to corporate public affairs.
 His work at Crosscut Strategies includes policy research, campaign planning, and digital media strategy for health care, technology, and economic policy clients.